Undergraduate Research Opportunities

 Participating students will receive course credit (SOC 499) according to the number of hours worked, or for completing specific tasks.
 Projects offer between 2 and 5 credits.
 All SOC 499 credits are graded C/NC.

-SURP runs during Autumn, Winter, and Spring quarters.
+SURP runs during Autumn, Winter, Spring, and Summer quarters.
 Please check this page for current project descriptions, which will update quarterly.

 Please carefully review the project descriptions and requirements below before applying.